This guide to the Model Publication Scheme lists the information that we make available and provides details of how it can be accessed.

 The Auditor General’s Code of Audit Practice prescribes the way in which auditors and inspectors in Wales undertake their work.

-We treat the English and Welsh language equally, as set out in the Welsh Language Scheme.
+We treat the Welsh language equally, and not less favourably than the English language, as required by the Welsh Language Standards.

 The Auditor General is a ‘prescribed person’ under the Public Interest Disclosure Act 1998.
 This means that people who raise concerns about workplace wrongdoing with the Auditor General may have some protection in employment law.
 Download our whistleblowing guidance [PDF 778KB Opens in new window].